Trojaner/DotNetVmtHook/README.md

 Performance appears to be good; but I didn't run any benchmarks yet and of course hooking natively will be much faster.

+Note: this uses shadow VMT and does not modify the original VMT function addresses.
+Instead, it replaces the object's VMT pointer.
+If you plan to use this in any game for "cheating": Don't.
+Most anti-cheats will detect this anyway.

 ONLY WORKS IF LOADED AS MODULE INTO TARGET PROCESS.

 # Example